firasmiladi/pluviometrie_tunisie/README.md

 Background Information:
 In this project i use Python Pandas & Python Matplotlib to analyze rainfall in Tunisia in real time.
 The data is extracted from the server of Ministry of Agriculture

-I explore 3 questions related to the data:
+I explore 3 questions related to the data
 	What is the record of rainfall each year in tunisia ? also what station ? and which day? what is in each year the record of rainfall in tunisia ? whats stations know the most rainfall level ?